fuzziqersoftware/newserv/README.md

 ## Future

-Really, this project is mostly for my own nostalgia.
+This project is primarily for my own nostalgia.
 Feel free to peruse if you'd like.
-If I'm suitably inspired again, I may boot up my copies of PSO and play around with it, and I'm sure I'll find numerous bugs the first time I do so.
-But I offer no guarantees on when this will happen, or if it will happen at all.
+I offer no guarantees on how or when this project will advance, or even if this will ever happen.

 ## Usage